nycdotnet/docker-cheat-sheet/kubectl.md

 Kubectl Cheat Sheet
 ===================

+`kubectl version -o json` lists the version of kubectl you have installed and the version of the kubernetes cluster if you're connected.

 `kubectl get pods`  lists all pods in default namespace.
 `kubectl get pods --namespace foo`  lists all pods in namespace `foo`.